sopra-steria-norge/cloud-akademiet-course-files/4_Authentication_with_MSAL_in_Swagger.md

 - Decoration on controllers using the `[Authorize]` filter
 - Application registration in Azure (we have already created this --> URL)

-## Before we start doing changes, make sure that your WhoOwesWhat solution is built successfully and that the API returns 200 (OK)
+## TEST: Before we start doing changes, make sure that your WhoOwesWhat solution is built successfully and that the API returns 200 (OK)
 - Build solution (F6) and launch app (F5)
 - Try the endpoint `POST User/CreateUser` with some mock data of your choosing, should get a 200 (OK) response (since we're currently using an unprotected API)
 - Make sure the `personGuid` is unique in the CreateUser request